artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 Identification
 --------------

 Identification is the process of analyzing given information about a file to derive its format.
-Archivematica can do this either by looking at the file extension of the file or by analyzing the file's signature, depending on which tool is selected to perform the action.
+Archivematica can do this by using tools that either look at the file extension of the file or by analyzing the file's signature, depending on which tool is selected to perform the action.
 Archivematica can also be configured to skip file identification, if required.